zhong-j-yu/rekex/doc/Spec.md

     Otherwise, ctors are ordered by their line numbers in the source file.
-  - For each ctor with with 0 or more type parameters `{Ti}`, there must exist a unique substitution `{Ti:=Ai}` such that the result type, after the substitution applied, is a subtype of the target type.
+  - For each ctor with with 0 or more type parameters `{Ti}`, there must exist a unique substitution `{Ti:=Ai}` such that the result type, after the substitution applied, is equal to the target type.
   - Create a *Concatenation Rule* for each ctor, with subrules derived from types of the constructor/method parameters, with the substitution applied.
   - The grammar rule for the target type is an *Alternation Rule*